Diekkan/Diekkan/README.md

 </div>

 <br><br>
+Some random quote from Bruce Lee that has been inspiring for me.

 ```
 Empty your mind.
 Be formless, shapeless like water.
 Now you put water into a cup, it becomes the cup.